 - Chocolate Croissant French Toast

-- Copycat Panera Pumpkin Muffin Recipe
+- Copycat Panera Pumpkin Muffin Recipe or these Orange Scones (super popular!)

 I hope you loved this incredible recipe for Gooey Cinnamon Rolls, it will become your favorite too!